Editor's note

-In March 2026, CORPUS will open its contribution platform to a public beta.
-Musicians will be able to upload original recordings, stems, and additional files like MIDI to a shared library designed for AI training — and receive compensation based on how their work enriches the dataset.
+CORPUS has opened its contribution platform to a public beta.
+Musicians can upload original recordings, stems, and additional files like MIDI to a shared library designed for AI training — and receive compensation based on how their work enriches the dataset.
 The premise sounds simple.
-This article is about why it isn't.
+This article is about why it isn’t.

 The deceptive simplicity of the task